 Imagine that you’ve been in business for several years.
 Things are going smoothly and profits are growing.
 Suddenly, you receive a cease and desist letter in the mail telling you that your name is infringing on someone else’s trademark, and you’re required to stop using it immediately.

-Your name is one of your most valuable intellectual assets, so before you do anything else, conduct a comprehensive trademark search through an intellectual property attorney to make sure it’s clear for you to use.
+Your name is one of your most valuable business assets, so before you do anything else, conduct a comprehensive trademark search through an intellectual property attorney to make sure it’s clear for you to use.
 Next, register the name as a trademark so you can protect and enforce it.
 Follow the link to learn the critical difference between trade names and trademarks.

 2. Select the best business structure.